-The total number of shares of common stock reserved and available for delivery in connection with awards under the 2021 Omnibus Plan, if the 2021 Omnibus Plan Amendment is approved, will equal 14,900,269 shares of common stock, par value \$0.001 per share, plus automatic increases each January 1 beginning in 2022 and ending with a final increase on January 1, 2031, equal to 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our Board.
-The increases on January 1, 2022 and January 1, 2023 added a total of 2,574,625 of shares to the plan reserve.
+The total number of shares of common stock reserved and available for delivery in connection with awards under the 2021 Omnibus Plan, if the 2021 Omnibus Plan Amendment is approved, will equal 2,341,689 shares of common stock, plus automatic increases each January 1 ending with a final increase on January 1, 2031, equal to 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our Board.
+The increases on January 1, 2022, January 1, 2023 and January 1, 2024 added a total of 320,385 of shares to the plan reserve, resulting in 2,662,074 shares authorized for issuance under the 2021 Omnibus Plan.

 Shares of common stock delivered under the 2021 Omnibus Plan will consist of authorized and unissued shares or previously issued shares of common stock reacquired by the Company on the open market or by private purchase.
 Other than with respect to substitute awards, to the extent that an award expires or is canceled, forfeited, settled in cash, or otherwise terminated without delivery to the participant of the full number of shares of common stock to which the award related, the undelivered shares of common stock will again be available for grant.
-Shares of common stock withheld or surrendered in payment of taxes relating to an award will not be deemed to constitute shares delivered to the participant and will be deemed to again be available for delivery under the 2021 Omnibus Plan.
-Shares of common stock withheld or surrendered in payment of the exercise price relating to an award will not be deemed to constitute shares delivered to the participant and will be deemed to again be available for delivery under the 2021 Omnibus Plan.
+Shares of common stock withheld or surrendered in payment of taxes relating to an award will not be deemed to constitute shares delivered to the participant and will be deemed to again be available for issuance under the 2021 Omnibus Plan.
+Shares of common stock withheld or surrendered in payment of the exercise price relating to an award will not be deemed to constitute shares delivered to the participant and will be deemed to again be available for issuance under the 2021 Omnibus Plan

-No more than 14,900,269 shares of common stock, if the 2021 Omnibus Plan Amendment is approved, subject to certain adjustment as provided in the 2021 Omnibus Plan, reserved for issuance may be issued or transferred upon exercise or settlement of options intended to qualify as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code (the "Code").
+No more than 2,341,689 shares of common stock, if the 2021 Omnibus Plan Amendment is approved, subject to certain adjustment as provided in the 2021 Omnibus Plan, reserved for issuance may be issued or transferred upon exercise or settlement of options intended to qualify as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code (the "Code").